AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 An EST Client SHOULD allow EST to be disabled, preventing the EST Client from being automatically provisioned with a TLS Certificate if required by the networks security policy.
 The default value SHOULD be EST **Enabled**.

-An EST Client SHOULD allow manual configuration of the EST Servers Hostname and Port, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
+An EST Client SHOULD allow manual configuration of the EST Server's Hostname and Port, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
 The default value SHOULD be **Not Set**, enabling DNS-SD discovery.

 An EST Client SHOULD allow explicit trust of EST server to be disabled, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
 The default value SHOULD be explicit trust of EST Server **Enabled**.